-Because of the location, any hoops will have to be small to avoid entanglement with the others or irritation, of course.
+Due to the location of the piercing, any hoops will have to be small to avoid entanglement with the others or irritation, of course.

 The most important thing to consider when choosing earring material is that your earrings should be hypoallergenic to avoid irritation.
 Aside from that, you have a lot of choices in terms of what you feel looks best on you from silver or titanium to gold or surgical steel.